Markdown implementation

 Note that this discussion is based on a comparison with the original Markdown, not newer Markdown variants like CommonMark.

-Markdown is great for group chat for the same reason it’s been successful in products ranging from blogs to wikis to bug trackers: it’s close enough to how people try to express themselves when writing plain text (e.g. emails) that it helps more than getting in the way.
+Markdown is great for group chat for the same reason it’s been successful in products ranging from blogs to wikis to bug trackers: it’s close enough to how people try to express themselves when writing plain text (e.g., emails) that it helps more than getting in the way.

 The main issue for using Markdown in instant messaging is that the Markdown standard syntax used in a lot of wikis/blogs has nontrivial error rates, where the author needs to go back and edit the post to fix the formatting after typing it the first time.
 While that’s basically fine when writing a blog, it gets annoying very fast in a chat product; even though you can edit messages to fix formatting mistakes, you don’t want to be doing that often.
 There are basically 2 types of error rates that are important for a product like Zulip: